kubev2v/forklift-ui/README.md

 yarn install
 ```

-Create a file named `.env` in the repository root, using [`.env.example`](https://github.com/konveyor/virt-ui/blob/master/.env.example) as a template.
+Create a virtMeta.config.json file in the config directory using [`config/virtMeta.example.json`](https://github.com/konveyor/virt-ui/blob/master/config/virtMeta.example.json) as a template.
 Set the `INVENTORY_API_URL` variable to the root URL of your virt-controller inventory API, and set `CLUSTER_API_URL` to the root URL of your host OpenShift cluster API.

-The `DATA_SOURCE` value doesn't matter unless you plan to run webpack directly, since the `yarn [start:dev|build]:[mock|remote]` commands will override it.
+If you plan to run webpack directly, Create a file named `.env` in the repository root, using [`.env.example`](https://github.com/konveyor/virt-ui/blob/master/.env.example) as a template.
+Here you can set the `DATA_SOURCE`.
+Otherwise `yarn [start:dev|build]:[mock|remote]` commands will override it.

 ```bash
 DATA_SOURCE=remote  # can be `remote` or `mock`